Cerebrum internal capsule

 Association (Arcuate Fibers):

-Fibers which connect different area of the same hemisphere
+Fibers that connect different areas of the same hemisphere

 Two types: